Changes in your mind

 - Wondering about what lies ahead?
 Find out about the different paths you can take in our Future section.

 If you’re feeling overwhelmed by some of the changes you’re going through, talking can help.
-Don’t be afraid to go to a parent or school counselor.
-They were young once too!
+Don’t be afraid to go to a parent, school counselor, or other adult you trust.
+They were young once, too!